-The principal of and interest due on the Series 2020B Refunded Bonds and the Series 2020C Refunded Bonds are to be paid on the scheduled principal payment dates, interest payment dates and the respective redemption dates of such Refunded Obligations from funds to be deposited pursuant to separate escrow agreements (the "Escrow Agreements") between DART and Zion Bancorporation, National Association, DBA Amegy Bank, Houston, Texas, as escrow agent (the "Escrow Agent").
-Concurrently with the initial delivery of the Bonds, including on the Forward Delivery Date with respect to the Series 2020B Bonds, against payment therefor, DART will deposit a portion of the proceeds of the Series 2020B Bonds and Series 2020C Bonds, together with certain other funds of DART into separate escrow funds (the "Escrow Funds") to be held by the Escrow Agent pursuant to the terms and provisions of the respective Escrow Agreements in the amounts necessary to pay interest on the respective interest payment dates and to accomplish the discharge and final payment of the Series 2020B Refunded Bonds and the Series 2020C Refunded Bonds on their respective redemption dates.
-Amounts on deposit in the respective Escrow Funds will be held in cash or used to purchase direct obligations of the United States of America and other securities authorized by State law and the Master Debt Resolution (the "Escrowed Securities").
-The amounts deposited to the respective Escrow Funds, together with investment earnings thereon, if any, are irrevocably pledged to the payment of the principal of and interest on the respective Refunded Obligations and are not available to pay debt service on the Bonds or on any other obligations of DART.
+The principal of and interest due on the Series 2020B Refunded Obligations are to be paid on the redemption date (December 1, 2020) of the Series 2020 Refunded Obligations from funds to be deposited pursuant to an escrow agreement (the "Escrow Agreement") between DART and Zions Bancorporation, National Association, DBA Amegy Bank, Houston, Texas, as escrow agent (the "Escrow Agent").
+Concurrently with the initial delivery of the Series 2020B Bonds, against payment therefor, DART will deposit a portion of the proceeds of the Series 2020B Bonds into an escrow fund (the "Escrow Fund") to be held by the Escrow Agent pursuant to the terms and provisions of the Escrees 2020B Refunded Obligations on their redemption date.
+Amounts on deposit in the Escrow Fund will be held in cash or used to purchase direct obligations of the United States of America and other securities authorized by State law and the Master Debt Resolution (the "Escrowed Securities").
+The amounts deposited to the Escrow Fund, together with investment earnings thereon, if any, are irrevocably pledged to the payment of the principal of and interest on the Series 2020B Refunded Obligations and are not available to pay debt service on the Series 2020B Bonds or on any other obligations of DART.

-Causey Demgen & Moore P.C., a firm of certified public accountants (the "Verification Agent"), will verify at the time of delivery of the Bonds, including on the Forward Delivery Date with respect to the Series 2020B Bonds, that the Escrowed Securities will mature and pay interest in such amounts which, together with earnings on such Escrowed Securities and cash in the respective Escrow Funds, will be sufficient to pay, when due, the principal of and interest on the Series 2020B Refunded Bonds and the Series 2020C Refunded Bonds and will issue reports to this effect (the "Verification Reports").
-The Verification Agent will also certify that the cash deposited with the paying agent for the Series 2020A Refunded Bonds is sufficient to pay the principal of and accrued interest to the Date of Delivery on the Series 2020A Refunded Bonds.
-The Verification Reports will be relied upon by Co-Bond Counsel in rendering their opinions with respect to the defeasance of the Refunded Obligations.
+Causey Demgen & Moore P.C., a firm of certified public accountants (the "Verification Agent"), will verify at the time of delivery of the Series 2020B Bonds that the Escrowed Securities will mature and pay interest in such amounts which, together with earnings on such Escrowed Securities and cash in the Escrow Fund, will be sufficient to pay, when due, the principal of and interest on the Series 2020B Refunded Obligations and will issue a report to this effect (the "Verification Report").
 See "OTHER INFORMATION - Verification of Mathematical Accuracy" herein.

-By the deposit of the Escrowed Securities or cash with the paying agent for the Series 2020A Refunded Bonds or with the Escrow Agent pursuant to the Escrow Agreements, as applicable, DART will have effected the defeasance of all of the Refunded Obligations in accordance with the law.
-It is the opinion of Co-Bond Counsel that as a result of such defeasance and in reliance upon the Verification Reports, the Refunded Obligations will be outstanding only for the purpose of receiving payments from the Escrowed Securities and any cash held by the paying agent for the Series 2020A Refunded Bonds or by the Escrow Agent, as applicable, and such Refunded Obligations will not be deemed as being Outstanding obligations of DART and will not be payable from any other revenues of DART nor for the purpose of applying any limitation on the issuance of debt.
+By the deposit of the Escrowed Securities and cash with the Escrow Agent pursuant to the Escrow Agreement, DART will have effected the defeasance of all of the Series 2020B Refunded Obligations in accordance with the law.
+It is the opinion of Co-Bond Counsel that as a result of such defeasance and in reliance upon the Verification Report, the Series 2020B Refunded Obligations will be outstanding only for the purpose of receiving payments from the Escrowed Securities and any cash held by the Escrow Agent and such Series 2020B Refunded Obligations will not be deemed as being Outstanding obligations of DART and will not be payable from any other revenues of DART nor for the purpose of applying any limitation on the issuance of debt.